voxpupuli/puppet-r10k/README.md

 Integer defining how many threads should be spawn while updating modules.
 Only available for r10k >= 3.3.0.

 ##### `r10k_basedir`
-This module requires the [puppetlabs-ruby](https://github.com/puppetlabs/puppetlabs-ruby.git) module.
-In the event that your environment already includes the module with some customization, you can use the `manage_ruby_dependency` parameter to adjust how this module expresses that requirement.
-The supported values are `include`,`declare`, or `ignore`.
-The values' behavior is outlined below:

-  * *declare* **default** This will explicitly declare the ruby module.
-    Additional declarations of the ruby module will result in an inability to compile a catalog.

-  * *include* This will simply include the ruby module.
-When combined with class ordering, this will permit the user to manage the instantiation of the ruby module elsewhere, potentially with non-standard parameter values.

-  * *ignore* This will assume that ruby is handled via some other mechanism than a puppet module named `ruby`.
-It is left to the user to insure the requirement be met.
 ##### `package_name`
 The name of the package to be installed via the provider